 Humpback Whale Breech

 Gray Whale Adult Female with young.
-They will have the calf swim against the currents to ready him for the
+She will have the calf swim against the currents to ready him for the

 long migration north.

 A Gray Whale can have up to a ton of barnacles on it.